-You want to start using tmux but find commands overwhelming, key bindings cryptic, and the learning curve steep.
+You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

-This guided tutorial teaches by doing, with step-by-step instructions to learn tmux through hands-on practice.
+This tutorial teaches tmux through hands-on practice.
 By the end, you’ll create sessions, split panes, and manage multiple terminal windows confidently.

 If you’re new to tmux, start with What Is Tmux? to understand what it does and why it matters.